Code of Conduct

 Enforcement of the Code of Conduct

-Participants at the ACRL New England Annual Conference or any other ACRLNEC event who are asked to stop harassing or intimidating behaviors are expected to comply immediately.
+Participants at the ACRLNEC Annual Conference who are asked to stop harassing or intimidating behaviors are expected to comply immediately.
 Speakers, presenters, and exhibitors are also subject to the code of conduct.
 If a participant engages in harassing behavior, conference organizers retain the right to take any actions to keep the conference a welcoming environment for all participants.
 This includes warning the offender or expelling the offender from the conference with no refund.
 During the ACRL New England Annual Conference, in addition to reporting incidents in person, please consult any additional resources and links provided by local organizers and hosts.
 Conference participants are expected to respect this policy at all conference venues and conference-related social activities.

 All reports and inquiries will be handled in confidence.
 If you are being harassed, notice that someone else is being harassed, if someone makes you or anyone else feel unsafe or unwelcome, or if you have any other concerns, please contact a member of the conference staff as soon as possible.
 Conference staff can be identified by their staff badges.
 You can make a report either personally or anonymously.
 We cannot follow up with you directly on an anonymous report, but we will fully investigate it and take whatever action possible to prevent a recurrence.